ChrisLTD/ChrisLTD.com/_posts/2015-08-05-trying-solar-power.md

 >  I ditched my homebuilt desktop for a cheap, low power Intel NUC. [...]
 I power the NUC directly from the battery since it runs on 12V and draws less than 1A of current even with the monitors.
 That’s 72Wh if I use it for 6 hours straight, which my [solar] panel produces in less than an hour in direct sunlight, an abundant resource in Los Angeles.

 I’m not quite sure if my apartment gets enough sunlight, but I want to see if I can use a solar cell to charge my iPhone and iPad.
-It won’t make a huge difference in my energy usage, but it’ll be an interesting experiment, and might end up helping the planet just a little.
+It won’t make a huge difference in my energy usage [^microscopic], but it’ll be an interesting experiment, and might end up helping the planet just a tiny little bit.

 [This is the solar charger](http://www.amazon.com/dp/B00E3OL5U8/?tag=chrisltd-20 ) [^affiliate] I’m planning on buying: